octobercms/docs/extensibility-plugins.md

 1. Define components
 2. Define user permissions
-3. Add back-end pages, menu items and forms
+3. Add back-end pages, menu items, and forms
 4. Create database table structures and seed data
 5. Alter functionality of the core or other plugins
-6. Provide classes, back-end controllers, views, assets and other files
+6. Provide classes, back-end controllers, views, assets, and other files

 Plugins reside in the **/plugins** directory.
 An example of a plugin directory structure: